louisalder/Tech-Support-Tools/README.md

 6. Hosts file info (for systems without DNS)
 7. Product versions

+The information gathered can be tweaked for your use case and extra functionality can be added in.

 Regarding product versions, these are gathered through the use of a powershell script.
 You can add on additional programs for the tool to scan within the DevProject.py document:

 `command = "Get-ItemProperty HKLM:\\Software\\Wow6432Node\\Microsoft\\Windows\\CurrentVersion\\Uninstall\\* | Where-Object {$_.DisplayName -like '*Python*' -or $_.DisplayName -like '*SQL*' -or $_.DisplayName -like '*.NET*'} | Select-Object DisplayName, DisplayVersion, Publisher, InstallDate | Format-Table –AutoSize"`

-For example, you could add the following into the command: '$_.DisplayName -like '*DaVinci Resolve*'
+For example, you could add the following into the command: `'$_.DisplayName -like '*DaVinci Resolve*'`